supabase/pg_graphql/docs/configuration.md

 !!!note "disable introspection for all schemas"

-    It is recommended to disable introspection for all schemas to avoid the complexities of dealing with enabling it for only some schemas.
+    It is recommended to disable introspection for all schemas in production.

 The introspection directive is per schema.
 If two exposed schemas have introspection enabled for one but disabled for another, instead of returning `Unknown field...` errors, disabled schema's types are hidden from introspection fields.